jianshu93/EMDUniFrac-rs/README.md

 # EMDUniFrac implementation in Rust

 This is an example repo to show how to compute the Earth Mover Distace-based UniFrac distance in Rust.
 It uses the [phylotree](https://github.com/lucblassel/phylotree-rs) crate to parse the tree file and feature-sample table (OTU table for example) and then compute the EMDUniFrac distance.
+The code is full parallelized for many samples.

 ## Install
+Install Rustup (Rust toolchain) here first: https://rustup.rs
 ```bash
 git clone https://github.com/jianshu93/EMDUniFrac-rs
 cd EMDUniFrac-rs